Detoxification – a term we hear very often these days as a health mantra.

 Detoxification is thus a Bridge connecting those afflicted by the Disease of Addiction to a Rehabilitation process that takes them beyond the illusory world of Addiction to the reality of Life.

-We at Anatta are with the person afflicted and affected from Detox to Rehabilitatiom and beyond.
+We at Anatta Humanversity are with the person afflicted and affected from Detox to Rehabilitation and beyond.